How to become a millionaire by 30

 At the same time, remember to cut down on spending.
 Avoid having a car and think carefully before splashing out on big-ticket items if you don't really need them.

-There are lots of competing options out there fighting for you to invest in, but you need to think smart and do your homework on what is available to you and then what will give you the best return.
+There are lots of competing options out there fighting for you to invest in.
+You need to think smart and do your homework on what's available to you and what will give you the best return.

 For more on ISAs, read our guide on the best ISA accounts.

 One of the most profitable investments you'll ever make is investing in yourself.
 And we don't mean getting the most expensive haircuts and designer outfits.
 We mean investing in your skills, mindset and knowledge.

 Developing your skills can help you climb the corporate ladder and create passive income streams outside of your job.
 Plus, working on your mindset and knowledge around money lets you make better financial decisions that will set you up for a better future.
 We have a list of books about money to get you started.

 And don't forget to look after your body and mind.
 Creating financial freedom is fantastic, but if your physical and mental health is suffering, it's hard to enjoy the millionaire lifestyle.